victorshinya/website-base/README.md

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/victorshinya/website-base)

-## Run locally
+## Run your website

-To install and run the application, you need to install [Node.js](https://nodejs.org) and then you can follow the steps below:
+You need to install locally, paste/move your websit into `public` folder and then run the deploy script.

 ### 1. Download the app